-Bruno Amorim, Also known as “Robinho” is a Brazilian Jiu Jitsu black belt under the prestigeous Vinicius Magalhaes.
+Bruno Amorim, Also known as “Robinho” is a Jiu-Jitsu black belt under the prestigious Vinicius Magalhaes.
 Originally a student of the Nova Força academy, Amorim switched to the Gracie Barra (Belo Horizonte) when he was a purple belt.
 Since the switch to Gracie Barra, Bruno moved to the United States where he established a gym of his own.

 Bruno Amorim Jiu Jitsu

 Nickname: When Bruno started training with Gracie Barra, his instructor Draculino thought he resembled the famous soccer star “Robinho”, and started calling him by that name.

 Team/Association: Gracie Barra-Belo Horizonte.